castorini/anserini/docs/fuse-regressions/test-setup.md

 - A working installation of `wget`.
 - Enough disk space to store the downloaded files.

-## Automatic Download Using Script for test0/1
+## Automatic Download Using Script for first two tests

 To automatically download the required files, you can use the following shell script.
 The script will download and extract the files in the `runs/runs.beir` folder with the correct filenames.

 ```bash